map of IDRC driver training locations in New Jersey

 Residents of Essex County, New Jersey are assigned to an IDRC program facility in downtown Newark.

-For more information or to schedule an appointment, contact Curtis Cottle by email at ccottle@DCHS.EssexCountyNJ.org or by phone at 973-395-8425.
+For more information or to schedule an appointment, contact Curtis Cottle by email at ccottle@DCHS.EssexCountyNJ.org or by phone 973-395-8425.

 Essex County IDRC